 The Victorian Age

 In 1837, Queen Victoria became queen of the UK at the age of 18.
 She reigned until 1901, almost 64 years.
-At the date of writing (2013) this is the longest reign of any British monarch.
 Her reign is known as the Victorian Age.
 It was a time when Britain increased in power and influence abroad.
 Within the UK, the middle classes became increasingly significant and a number of reformers led moves to improve conditions of life for the poor.